 - Hours & Tickets: Please note: the museum is currently closed for renovations (through mid-July 2018).
 Normal hours: Open from Wednesday to Monday, 9:15 am to 5:45 pm.
 Closed on Tuesdays and bank holidays.
 See current ticket prices here.

 - Visit the official website for more information

 4. Musee Marmottan-Monet

 It may seem as if I’m giving too much attention to Monet in this short list of my favorite small collections– but while I’d like to be as judicious as possible, I’d be remiss if I didn’t include the lovely Musée Marmottan-Monet in the mix.
-Nestled in a sleepy corner of west Paris, in the ultra-posh 16th arrondissement, the museum isn’t located in a part of the city that gets a lot of attention from most tourists.
-Yet it’s more than worth a small detour.
+Nestled in a sleepy, posh corner of west Paris, the museum isn’t located in a part of the city that gets a lot of attention from most tourists.
+Yet it’s more than worth a slight detour.

 The permanent collection includes 100 masterpieces from Monet, including “Impression, Sunrise” (pictured above); it also features a stunning selection of works of art that once belonged to the Impressionist’s personal collection, with works from Renoir, Sisley, Degas, Gaugin and many others.
 The work of Berthe Morisot, a remarkable Impressionist painter who has too often been underappreciated as a female artist, is also highlighted in the collection.

 While the collection is mostly dedicated to Monet and his influences, the collection also harbors a remarkable collection of illuminated manuscript pages dating from the 13th to the 16th centuries, as well as a number of masterpieces from the First Empire Period.
 The latter works originally belonged to the museum’s founder, Jules Marmottan.